Otman404/Java_Algebra/README.md

 ```
 git clone https://github.com/Otman404/Java_Algebra.git
 ```
-you to have git installed to be able to execute that command
+you need to have git installed to be able to execute that command

 ### Prerequisites